Sorry, nothing in cart.

 - Since you may feel tired (fatigue) after taking the dose, it is suggested to avoid driving and using heavy machines unless you know the medicine affects you.

-- You should provide your previous medical records to the doctor in order to stay clear of drug or disease interactions or any further health consequences.
+- You should provide your previous medical records to the doctor in order to avoid drug or disease interactions or any further health consequences.

 - It is suggested to avoid this medication if you are allergic to Everolimus or any other ingredients present in the medication.